altairengineering/pyFlightscript/README.md

 pyFlightscript contains all of the traditional scripting functions found in FlightStream.
 The functions are nested within submodules categorized by function. for example `pyFlighscript.initialize_solver() `

+## To read/generate new docs

+run the index.html file in your browser.
+HTML documentation can be found: https://altairengineering.github.io/pyFlightscript/

 ## Installation
 Download the repo
 `git clone https://github.com/altairengineering/pyFlightscript.git`